The one thing you won’t hear expats complaining about is the lifestyle in Dubai.

-For expats living in Dubai, the one thing that becomes quite important after the initial euphoria of your new life experience has waned, is establishing community and companionship.
-The good news is that there are no end of clubs and societies you can join in with, and plenty of small groups and friendly fellowships to connect with.
+For expats living in Dubai, the one thing that becomes quite important after the initial euphoria of your new life experience has waned is establishing community and companionship.
+The good news is that there is no end to clubs and societies you can join, and plenty of small groups and friendly fellowships to connect with.

 From mother and baby groups to a rugby club, from the Working Mothers Club to the Dubai Irish Society.
 Once again, you name it, and it probably exists in Dubai.
 Naturally enough, most expats are really welcoming to new members because they can easily remember what it was like to be newly arrived and a bit lost in the big city.